 Because of this, I’ve put a sign on my office door.
 I found an icon of John the Baptist online, emaciated, holding his own head on a platter, and I superimposed the text, “John the Baptist is the Reason for the Season.”
 Proving Flannery O’Connor’s dictum that we ought to employ the grotesque in an age grown numb to the Gospel, it gets my students’ attention and leads to good, productive conversations about the true meaning of Advent.

-Most reading this are aware—unlike those running the nation’s big box stores—that Christmas does begins not right after Halloween but on December 25, that the season of Advent is prior to it, being the penitential season preparing for Christmas.
+Most of those who are reading this are aware—unlike those running the nation’s big box stores—that Christmas does begins not right after Halloween but on December 25, that the season of Advent is prior to it, being the penitential season preparing for Christmas.
 And yet it’s always helpful to go deeper, to probe what the Church is teaching us through the liturgy and its calendar.

 Advent means “coming,” and prepares for Jesus’ coming.
 He came as a baby, God incarnate on earth.
 But with the presence of readings about John the Baptist in Advent, the Church is also teaching us to prepare for his second coming.
 The Gospel texts about John the Baptist paint him as a fiery apocalyptic prophet convinced the mighty one coming after him, Jesus, would bring about the end of the world and usher in the kingdom of God.
 That’s why the Church’s lectionary for Advent also presents Gospel texts about Jesus preaching about the kingdom and healing.
 Advent is meant to help us get our spiritual lives tuned up so that we’re ready when he comes back for good, for real, to conquer sin, death, hell, and the devil once and for all.